After Midnight (J. J. Cale song): Other cover versions

-In addition to Clapton, the song has been recorded by various artists, like Chet Atkins, Jerry Garcia Band, Pretty Lights, Phish, Maggie Bell, The Disco Biscuits, Marc Cohn, Danny Elfman, and Mark Gillespie.
+In addition to Clapton, the song has been recorded by various artists, like Chet Atkins, Jerry Garcia Band, Pretty Lights, Phish, Maggie Bell, The Disco Biscuits, Marc Cohn, Danny Elfman, Tom Barman and Guy Van Nueten, and Mark Gillespie.
 Sérgio Mendes and his band Brasil '77 covered the song for their 1971 album País Tropical.
 It was also recorded by the reggae band the Pioneers under the title "Let It All Hang Out" on the album Yeah, from 1971, released by Trojan Records.
 Both, Furthur and Yonder Mountain String Band, performed the song live at All Good Music Festival in 2010.
 The modern bluegrass band Seldom Scene recorded the song as the title track of their 1981 album of the same name, and often featured an extended-jam version in their concerts.
 The John Mayer Trio performed a version of the song on Late Night with Seth Meyers on February 27, 2014.